hyperdigital/hd_translator/README.md

 TYPO3 extension for handling translations
 ## Initialization

-Upon installation, a new submodule will be added under the WEB module ([INSERT IMAGE]).
+Upon installation, a new submodule will be added under the WEB module.
 Before utilizing the extension's features, it is essential to specify the location where new translations should be stored.
 Follow these steps: